“The ease of your entry into the music profession will largely depend on the doors you open while you’re a student.”

 4. Fill Many Niches

 They might organize concert series, let’s say, provide recording services, direct choirs, teach, contract, or publish.
 Take care during your education that you gain know-how in diverse career niches.

 “To find your place in the music world, there are two images that will need your attention: your self-image and your professional image.”
 TMW p.
 305).

-Fortify your self-image by practicing efficiently, carrying out the abovementioned maneuvers, setting attainable goals, living a balanced life, and getting feedback on your progress.
+Fortify your self-image by practicing efficiently, setting attainable goals, living a balanced life, and getting feedback on your progress.

-To boost your image as a pro, abide by professional standards of conduct – be punctual, prepared, and courteous; be easy to reach and quick to respond to messages; build your Web presence.
+To boost your reputation among your colleagues and teachers, abide by professional standards of conduct – be punctual, prepared, and courteous; be easy to reach and quick to respond to messages.
+Also build and polish your Web presence.

-At the same time, do what you can to help your colleagues succeed as opposed to competing against them and then you’ll all rise together.
+At the same time, do what you can to help your peers succeed, as opposed to competing against them, and then you’ll all rise together.

 © 2011 Gerald Klickstein